EMS Subjects

 Performs “Advanced Life Support” (ALS)

 - Training is roughly five to ten times that of an EMT.
 (Up to 1800 hours.)
-In order to enter paramedic training one usually must already be trained as an EMT and in many areas have completed clases in anatomy & physiology prior to enrolling.
+In order to enter paramedic training one usually must already be trained as an EMT and in many areas have completed classes in anatomy & physiology prior to enrolling.
 There are EMS degree programs at some colleges.
 At least one state (Washington) is reported to require a minimum of a two year degree to be a paramedic.
 Paramedics are the eyes and hands of doctors on the emergency scene.
 They can perform many tasks and administer certain medications prior to contacting a physician.
 The basic difference between EMTs and Paramedics is what is called "invasive therapy".
 More plainly put, this is the ability to break the skin or invade the body.
 They can also interpret certain findings such as ECG's and some lab work that is done in the field.
 After contacting their medical direction they can obtain permission to perform even more procedures and administer additional medications.
 When an “Ambulance” has paramedics and the proper equipment, it essentially becomes a hospital emergency room on wheels, known as an “M.I.C.U.”
 (Mobile Intensive Care Unit)

 To confuse things more, there are several distinctions of paramedics.